alistairgeorge/cybersecurity/README.md

 #### Snort, Nessus, Aircrack-ng
 ### 21. Career Path and Certifications
 #### Certified Ethical Hacker (CEH)
+CEH validates knowledge of attacker tooling, TTPs, and the ethical frameworks governing authorized testing.
+The curriculum surveys reconnaissance, enumeration, exploitation, post-exploitation, and reporting with a broad, tool-centric lens.
+It is often used as an entry-level benchmark for roles that need shared vocabulary and awareness of common attack paths.
+While not deeply hands-on, it can open doors to junior red team and assessment positions.

+- **Who it’s for:** New practitioners seeking a structured overview of offensive security concepts and tooling.
+- **Strengths:** Broad syllabus, strong industry recognition in HR filters, and accessible preparation paths.
+- **Considerations:** Follow with a lab-heavy cert or portfolio to demonstrate practical capability.

 #### Offensive Security Certified Professional (OSCP)
+OSCP is a rigorous, hands-on certification emphasizing methodology, persistence, and real exploitation.
+The exam requires compromising multiple hosts within a timed window and producing a professional report, mirroring client engagements.
+Candidates develop enumeration depth, lateral movement, and privilege escalation skills under pressure.
+Employers value OSCP because it demonstrates problem-solving and execution, not only theory.

+- **Who it’s for:** Aspiring pentesters and red teamers ready for sustained lab practice and structured methodology.
+- **Strengths:** Strong practical focus, respected signal of capability, and report-writing requirement.
+- **Considerations:** Preparation demands significant time; breadth beyond the syllabus (e.g., AD, cloud) still needs separate study.
 #### CISSP, CompTIA Security+
+CISSP targets experienced professionals designing and governing enterprise security programs.
+It spans risk, architecture, engineering, software security, and operations, aligning with leadership and design responsibilities.
+Security+ provides a vendor-neutral foundation across threats, controls, crypto, and incident response for newcomers.
+Together, they bookend an education path from fundamentals to strategic leadership.

+- **CISSP strengths:** Management credibility, broad domain coverage, and alignment with senior roles and compliance requirements.
+- **Security+ strengths:** Solid baseline for SOC, IT, and junior security roles; common prerequisite in hiring pipelines.
+- **Path tip:** Pair Security+ with hands-on labs and an intermediate, practical cert (e.g., eJPT, PNPT) before pursuing advanced tracks.